DevTeam/Pure.DI/readme/composition-roots.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Basics/CompositionRootsScenario.cs)

-This example demonstrates several ways to create the roots of a composition.
+This example demonstrates several ways to create a composition root.
 There is no limit to the number of roots, but you should consider limiting the number of roots.
 Ideally, an application should have a single composition root.

 ```c#
 interface IDependency;